coderxpb/CoursesCRUD/README.md

 Fullstack SPA written in ReactJS, TypeScript, Node and Express.
-Uses local data as temporary database instance.
+Uses MongoDB as the database.

 Instructions to run:
 1. Clone the repository